lucastnr/raycast-spotify-player/README.md

 I missed the ability to play my liked songs, so I added a command to play them and removed the other commands.

+I left the API functions for future use.

 ## Commands

 ### Play Liked Songs